pewi21/gw2browser/CHANGE.md

 - Fix MP3 files doesn't have icon.

 Issue:
-- Some textures not go to it's sub category.
+- Some textures not go to it's sub category. *Fixed in Gw2Browser_2015-xx-xx*

 Gw2Browser_2014-04-24
 ---------------------